6 Tips for Your Professional Development

 - Follow up.
 Did you meet someone you admire and respect?
 Follow up!
 Don’t just request to follow them on LinkedIn, actually follow up with an email or note.
 Stay in contact.
 Meet for lunch.
 Keep your connections close.

-We would love to hear from you on any success stories you have or questions for us.
-Contact us at TheClarks.Consulting@gmail.com or comment below.
-We look forward to hearing from you.
+I would love to hear from you on any success stories you have or questions for me.
+Contact me at TheClarks.Consulting@gmail.com or comment below.
+I look forward to hearing from you.

 You Are A Brand.
 How Do You Want to Be Seen?